bkuhn/talks/ELC-2014/compliance.markdown

 + Conservancy has had > 100 GPL violations queued for action since 2007.
      - Conservancy's list is now > 300

+# Why Do Violations Happen?

++ Compliance actually isn't difficult.
+     - &amp; compliance problems are easily remedied.

++ So, why are there so many violations?

 # More Info / Talk License

 + URLs / Social Networking / Email: